Alex-Genovese/floatversion/README.md

+# Extracts and sorts software release numbers

-# Extracts point separated numbers, or semantic version numbers with optional suffixes
+Point separated, multi-point separated or semantic versioned numbers and versioned suffixes

+Use as standalone or embedded

-- Sorts to latest version, to unique or listed entries
+- Sorts to latest version, to unique or to listed entries

 ```bash
 curl -sLf  "https://cdimage.debian.org/cdimage/archive/" | grep 'src=' | wc -l